kidpaul94/kmr-iiwa-gripkit-cr-plus-l/README.md

     roslaunch kmriiwa_moveit demo.launch robot_name:=(choose iiwa or kmriiwa) hardware_interface:=(choose Position, Velocity, or Effort) ee_type:=(choose ad, bb, cc, or dd)

+**Note:** You can also checkout more arguments in the launch file.

 ### MoveIt and Gazebo:

     roslaunch kmriiwa_moveit demo_gazebo.launch robot_name:=(choose iiwa or kmriiwa) hardware_interface:=(choose Position, Velocity, or Effort) ee_type:=(choose ad, bb, cc, or dd)

+**Note:** You can also checkout more arguments in the launch file.

 ### Automated Pick:
 simulation.py receives several different arguments.
-Run the --help command to see everything it receives.
+Run the `--help` command to see everything it receives.

     cd auto_pick/src
-    python3 simulation.py
+    python3 simulation.py --help

-**Note:** You can also checkout more arguments in each launch file.

 ## Potential Extensions
 To run your own world with other objects, simply put them in the **models** and **worlds** folders.